Chicken Pox

 • Dress in light, loose clothing.
 Being overheated will increase itchiness.

-• Keep fingernails short to prevent scarring from scratching.
+• Keep fingernails short to prevent skin infections or scarring from scratching.

 • For information regarding medications to control itching, consult your pharmacy.